mhbeals/mhwood.github.io/introduction/acknowledgements.md

 </style>

-#### This report would not have been possible without the support, advice and knowledge of researchers, digitisers, librarians and archivists around the world.
+<p style="text-align:center;font-weight: bold;">This report would not have been possible without the support, advice and knowledge of researchers, digitisers, librarians and archivists around the world.</p>

 ## Contributors to the Database Histories